codefresh-io/k8s-blue-green-deployment/README.md

 The script also comes with a Dockerfile that allows you to use it as a Docker image in any Docker based workflow such as Codefresh.

-For the `KUBE_CONTEXT` environment variable just was the name of your cluster as found in the Codefresh Kubernetes dashboard.
-For the rest of the argument you need to define them as parameters in your [codefresh.yml](example/codefresh.yml) file.
+For the `KUBE_CONTEXT` environment variable just use the name of your cluster as found in the Codefresh Kubernetes dashboard.
+For the rest of the arguments you need to define them as parameters in your [codefresh.yml](example/codefresh.yml) file.

 ```
   blueGreenDeploy: